mmgustafson/RowONE/Key_Activities.md

 We also have a wide variety of different brands per sporting equipment, so preference is definitely encouraged for our more selective customers.

 #### *Keeping in touch* ####
-In the smartphone app, there is a notification function telling customers valuable information such as discount, sale, invents, etc.
+In the smartphone app, there is a notification function updating customers valuable information such as discount, sale, invents, etc.
 Our business creates value by providing much cheaper water sports equipment for users who are not able to afford other products.
 These services contribute to solving customer problems because customers can compare the cost, condition, experience with the seller of equipment in the app or web.